jaydeeprane/Pool-Owners-Assistant/README.md

 # Pool-Owners-Assistant
-An NLP application used to make a Lifestyle App for Private Swimming Pool Owners
+A Natural Language Processing application used to make a Lifestyle App for Private Swimming Pool Owners